 Combine Eggs, Milk, Sugar & Salt in Blender

 You’re probably going to need a large blender for this.
-I have one, so I added the 6 eggs, the 6 cups of milk, the 3 remaining tablespoons of salt and the 4 tablespoons of sugar to it.
+I have one, so I added the 6 eggs, the 6 cups of milk, the 3 remaining teaspoons of salt and the 4 teaspoons of sugar to it.
 Then, I blended until everything was all mixed up nicely and thoroughly.
 You may have to do this in batches if your blender isn’t large enough.

 Pour Milk Mixture into Dutch Oven